japinol7/music-lib-explorer/README.md

 	    4. $ flask run
 	    5. Open the website indicated in the console in your browser.
 	       Example: http://127.0.0.1:5000/
-	    6. To have some demo data, the first time you must import the music data to the database:
+	    6. To have some demo data, the first time you must import the music data into the database:
 	       6. 1.
 Press the [Songs] button
 	       6. 2.
 Press the [Show/Hide Import Form] button
 	       6. 3.
 Press the [Import data] button